 - Conditioning the mind and body to stay calm everyday help in bringing back the state of relaxation when we are anxious or are experiencing trouble.

 - Physical wellness

 - Health is a crucial part of coping.
 Positive coping mechanisms include yoga, cycling, brisk walking, and other forms of daily physical exercises.
-It helps in releasing endorphins and regulate the circulatory system of the body.
+It helps in releasing endorphins and regulates the circulatory system of the body.

 Maladaptive Coping Responses

-As opposed to positive coping, negative coping is harmful to our well-being (Young, 2012).
+As opposed to positive coping, negative coping is harmful to our wellbeing (Young, 2012).
 Some examples of maladaptive coping responses are: